alx-tools/deep-learning-vagrant-machine/README.md

 You must install VirtubalBox and Vagrant before continuing.

 # Getting started
+First and foremost, let's install git and gitbash (essential for windows users).
+Go to this [link](https://git-scm.com/downloads), download the appropriate installer for your platform, and install git.
+For Windows users, **be sure to install git-bash** as well.

 Once Vagrant and VirtualBox are installed, clone this repository or import `Vagrantfile` and `bootstrap.sh` in a directory.

+Next, install VirtualBox Additions plugin for Vargrant.
+Use the following command:
+`vagrant plugin install vagrant-vbguest`

 From this directory, let's start your Vagrant box by typing in your terminal (it might take some time to download the Ubuntu image):